 You’ll notice when you mix up the batter that it’s much thicker than your average cake mix.
 You’ll definitely need to use a cookie scoop to fill the cups.

 The box said that it should make 24 cupcakes, but I only managed to get 18 out of it.
 Although I may fill cups slightly higher than average, I still think you’d be hard pressed to eke out two dozen, so keep that in mind if you need a specific number for an event.

 After sitting down to think about where I went wrong on my initial strawberry buttercream attempt, I realized two things.
 One, I didn’t factor in how long it would take my butter to soften up enough with the cold temps we’re experiencing — it was still too firm in the center.
 And two, I didn’t add the strawberry puree at the proper time in the mixing process.

 My second attempt at a fresh strawberry buttercream frosting turned out pretty darn close to perfect!
 The only adjustment I’d make in the future is to use a clear vanilla extract, as I think the regular vanilla extract I used gave the frosting a slight orangish undertone.

-For more tips on making an awesome buttercream and to learn how to pipe rosettes on top of your cupcakes (it’s really easy!), check out this best buttercream frosting recipe post.
+For more tips on making an amazing buttercream and to learn how to pipe rosettes on top of your cupcakes (it’s really easy!), check out this BEST buttercream frosting recipe post.